 South Korea is expected to grow at a much slower pace, up only 1.0% under current expectations versus 1.8% previously.
 Growth has been more moderate in South Korea in recent years relative to other advanced economies, arguably because a lack of pandemic-era lockdowns limited the degree to which new digitally focused businesses with high advertising-to-revenue ratios emerged as they did elsewhere.

-India is set to rise from the world's 10th-largest market to the of Latin America's ad revenue.
+India is set to rise from the world's 10th-largest market to the by 2025.

 Brazil accounts for